lscaldas/xps-smart-origin/README.md

 ## Test before beamtime

-You can test the script before your beamtime, by using the dat files inside the dat folder in the code section.
+You can test the script before your beamtime, by using the dat files inside the test_files in the code section.

 ## Common issues